 She has been interviewed as an expert resource for articles that have appeared in publications such as Outside Magazine, Shape Magazine, Men's Fitness, Women's Health, Runner’s World, Bicycling Magazine, and HuffingtonPost.
 She is a sought-after speaker and has spoken and consulted with many collegiate teams, cycling teams, and triathlon teams, as well as corporate organizations including CamelBak.
 She's also been featured in the TrainingPeaks blog and webinar series is an expert in Mental Skills Training.

 Carrie has worked with athletes of all ages and at every level, from recreational athletes to elite and professional athletes competing at national and international levels.
 Carrie also specializes in working with athletes and exercisers with Type I Diabetes and she's the director of the Mental Skills Training Program for Diabetes Training Camp.

 She received her Bachelor of Arts degree in psychology at Sonoma State University and her Master of Arts degree in sport psychology at John F. Kennedy University.
 Carrie has taught both undergraduate and graduate levels for psychology classes and is currently adjunct faculty for John F. Kennedy University.

 Carrie is engaging, energetic, and fun.
 She has a great sense of humor and employs a real-life approach to working on the mental aspects of sport and performance with her clients.
-Carrie has her own personal commitment to lifelong fitness and when she isn't working you might find her at CrossFit, hiking a trail, or hitting the slopes on her snowboard.
+Carrie has her own personal commitment to lifelong fitness and when she isn't working you might find her hiking a trail, playing guitar, or hitting the slopes on her snowboard.